 If you came as a guest to our house, my mother would always offer you coffee and something homebaked.
 Even if you were just visiting us for 10 minutes.
 My mother took great pride in baking the cakes herself, and this tradition of baking is taken to its height on festive occasions such as confirmation and weddings.
 There is a picture of me from the time of my confirmation where I sit next to a table.
 If you look beyond the plastic earrings, the shoulder pillows and pastel colors, what is amazing are all the cakes.
 Big cakes, as we call them.
 The table is laden with 10 to 15 cakes which could match any French patisserie, not in meticulous decoration but in flavour.
 This has taught me two lessons.
 Cakes should be homebaked.
 And they should, at least on special occasions, be plentiful.
 I call this cake generousity, and it is a value I want to hold on to.

 My mother inherited her aunt’s old and faded recipe book with its handwritten recipes from 1938.
 My mother is only a memory today, and so is my aunt.
-But the old recipe book is mine.
-The pages are faded, but as long as I cook, the memories will live on and continue to bring love at the kitchen table.
+But the old recipe book is still there and now mine.
+The pages are faded, but as long as I cook, the memories will live on and continue to bring love around the kitchen table.
 Welcome to my Nordic Diner.
 Or as we would say Up North: Velkommen – og spis!
 (Welcome and eat!)

 About me in the press